 If reconciliation is not reached, a second member is to accompany the one seeking to resolve the matter in going again to the offending party.
 This second step should also be preceded by self-examination and exercised in a spirit of humility with the goal of restoration.

-If the matter is still unresolved after taking the steps outlined in section E.1 and E.2 above, the two members aware of the offense shall, in keeping with Matthew 18, bring the issue before the pastor and the church council, who are representatives of the church body.
+If the matter is still unresolved after taking the steps outlined in section E.1 and E.2 above, the two members aware of the offense shall, in keeping with Matthew 18, bring the issue before the pastor and the church Governing Board, who are representatives of the church body.

-If the pastor and church council agree with the member that the offending conduct is of such magnitude that it hinders the spiritual growth and testimony of the member or the body as a whole, they shall attempt to meet with the offending brother or sister.
-If reconciliation is not reached, the pastor and church council, as representatives of the church body, shall, upon a majority vote of those present at a meeting of the church council, terminate the offending individual’s membership without further notice to the him or her.
+If the pastor and church Governing Board agree with the member that the offending conduct is of such magnitude that it hinders the spiritual growth and testimony of the member or the body as a whole, they shall attempt to meet with the offending brother or sister.
+If reconciliation is not reached, the pastor and church Governing Board, as representatives of the church body, shall, upon a majority vote of those present at a meeting of the church Governing Board, terminate the offending individual’s membership without further notice to the him or her.
 Unless the matter involves an issue of safety or security to the members of the church at large, the specifics of the matter shall not be addressed in a public forum or with the general church membership.

-The pastor and church council shall be entitled to the same steps as other church members and be subject to the same discipline.
-If the pastor or a church council member is the subject of a disciplinary matter, he or she shall not be permitted to vote on his or her own membership termination.
+The pastor and church Governing Board shall be entitled to the same steps as other church members and be subject to the same discipline.
+If the pastor or a church Governing Board member is the subject of a disciplinary matter, he or she shall not be permitted to vote on his or her own membership termination.

 For any memberships terminated in accordance with this provision, the pastor may cause a letter to be written informing the prior member of the termination, although he or she is not required to do so.